AmitSingh410/mlscript/README.md

    cmake \--build. \--config Release

 4. **Copy the Module:** After the build completes, you must manually copy the compiled module to the project's root directory (the same directory that contains main.py).
-   * **On Windows:** The file will be named mlscript.pyd and is typically located in the build\\Release directory.
+   * **On Windows:** The file will be named mlscript.cp313-win_amd64.pyd and is typically located in the build\\Release directory.
-   * **On macOS/Linux:** The file will be named mlscript.so and is typically located directly in the build directory.
+   * **On macOS/Linux:** The file will be named with a .so extension and is typically located directly in the build directory.

 ### **Running mlscript**